• About Alley

 It’s the little things that will make your house feel like home.
 Don’t forget to hang up a key holder in your laundry room or entryway.

-#20 Install a Ring doorbell
+#20 Install a smart doorbell/camera

 If your home didn’t come with a Ring or Nest doorbell, I would HIGHLY recommend installing one when you first move in.
 I would argue that this is just as important as getting new keys for your home.
 It will help you feel safe and come in handy later down the line for packages and random solicitors.